newtfire/textAnalysis-Hub/Class-Examples/xproc/XProc-Pipelining-Tutorial.md

 Our example completed pipeline is from the [Onepiece project](https://github.com/sam-seb/op-sbs) from Spring 2025.
 You can study the pipeline files and their stored outputs on our class GitHub at <https://github.com/newtfire/textAnalysis-Hub/tree/main/Class-Examples/xproc/onepiece-project>.

 ### Running a pipeline (.xpl) file
-You can explore and test by running these pipelines on your system with Calabash or Morgana.
+**Run your pipeline frequently, as you write each new stage!**  Read the output in your shell carefully watching for error messages and try to debug as you go.
+You can explore and test by running your pipelines on your system with Calabash or Morgana.
 (If you want to make changes to these files, please check out your own branch or copy and move the files outside our class GitHub repo.)
 To run a pipeline with Calabash:

 ```shell
 calabash yourPipeline.xpl